 - Developing drugs to activate the immune system to attack cancerous cells on its own

 More information about cancer research can be found on the Indiana University School of Medicine website.

-Research conducted at the IU Health Simon Cancer Center includes clinical trials of various treatments that may provide even better outcomes than current standard treatments of blood cancers.
-Trials currently being conducted include:
+Research at the IU Health Simon Cancer Center includes clinical trials of treatments that may offer better outcomes for blood cancer than standard care.